lfsaga/apkpure-downloader/README.md

 # unatteneded
 apkpure info x --last 5
-apkpure pull x --last 5 --threads 2 apkpure pull x -l 5 -t 2 # it's the same BUT short flags apkpure pull -a -l 1 # equals to use `--all`
+apkpure pull x --last 5 --threads 2 apkpure p x -l 5 -t 2 # it's the same BUT short flags apkpure p -a -l 1 # equals to use `--all`
 ```

 ## ⬇️ install